wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

-= 1.3.1 - RELEASED ON 20 January 2022 =
+= 1.3.1 - RELEASED ON 21 January 2022 =

-* New: Notice display of current version for WP Swings.
+* New: Notice display of current version for [WP Swings](https://wpswings.com/?utm_source=wpswings-subs-home&utm_medium=subs-org-page&utm_campaign=official).
 * New: Minor Bug fixes
 * New: Compatible with latest WP and WC

-* Fix: Stripe payment gateway issue with a newer version
+= 1.3.0 – RELEASED ON 07 JANUARY 2022 =

 * Fix: Prevent guest users to place an order if it has a subscription product.
-* Fix: WooCybs payment gateway compatibility
+* Fix: WooEpay payment gateway compatibility
 * Fix: Compatibility with latest WP and WC
 * Fix: Other minor bugs in the plug-in